Trees in winter

 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs for the course.
-However, You may wish to have a notebook and pen at hand.
-If you already have a tree identification book or/ and a hand lens, please also have it with you.
+However, you may wish to have a notebook and pen at hand.
+If you already have a tree identification book or/ and a hand lens, please bring it with you.
 A Key to Common Trees is available from www.field-studies-council.org/publications.

-There will be a break for tea/coffee in the café.
+There will be a break for tea/coffee in the café or bring a flask.

 When I've finished, what course can I do next?

 You might also be interested in HS264: Trees in Summer starting in May.